Your Practice Field.

-This practice honors my word as whole and complete, and it affects my speaking, action, livelihood and agreements to cultivate trust.
+This practice honors my agreements as whole and complete, which affects my speaking, action, and livelihood to cultivate trust.

 My fragmented attention and casual speaking create incongruences between my words and deeds, causing confusion, uncertainty, and distrust.

 The practice of bringing conscious thought to the present moment.
-Being deliberate and responsible in my motivation, attitude, and direction, manifesting as mindful choosing, speaking, and action.
+Being deliberate and responsible for my motivation, attitude, and direction manifests as mindful choosing, speaking, and action.

-My reactions rest on sentimental wishes, wishful thinking, and my casual aims and heartfelt desires.
+My reactions rest on sentimental wishes, wishful thinking, “well-meaning,” and my casual aims and heartfelt desires.

-My preoccupation with fitting in, adapting to norms and my self-image guides my priorities, concerns, and actions.
+My preoccupation with fitting in, adapting to norms, and my self-image guide my priorities, concerns, and actions.

-I practice reflecting on things as they are.
-I recreate others, acknowledge situations, and receive concerns from a foundation of wholeness and background of possibilities.
+I practice seeing things as they are.
+I recreate situations, receive concerns, and acknowledge situations from a background of possibilities.

-My split attention leads to stepping over items, ignoring details, and taking shortcuts.
-I learn to tolerate unnecessary missteps, which requires more time and energy.
+My split attention leads to withholding, stepping over items, ignoring details, inaction, and taking shortcuts.
+I tolerate unnecessary missteps that require more time and energy.

 7. DEEP LISTENING.